NatVanG/PBI-Inspector/README.md

 This is a community project that is not supported by Microsoft.

-This version of PBI Inspector only supports the new enhanced metadata file format (PBIR), see https://learn.microsoft.com/en-gb/power-bi/developer/projects/projects-report.
+:exclamation: This version of PBI Inspector only supports the new enhanced metadata file format (PBIR), see https://learn.microsoft.com/en-gb/power-bi/developer/projects/projects-report.
 For the older PBIR-legacy file format, please use the previous version of PBI Inspector available at https://github.com/NatVanG/PBI-Inspector.
+To support the new enhanced metadata file format, a new "part" custom command was introduced which will be documented below.

 ## Thanks :pray: